jschappel/Bishop-List/README.md

 4. In the command line type the following:
    - pip install requests
    - pip install beautifulsoup4

-### Deployment
+### Deployment:
+##### For Windows Only
 To run the program double click on the *Bishop.py* file.
-You can also choose to run the program through IDLE. to do this right click the *Bishop.py* file and under *run with* select *choose another file* then search and select IDLE.
-Once the program has run it will create a csv file titled **BishopList.csv** that is saved to the same location as the program.
-You can open the file by right clicking on it and selecting Excel.
+You can also choose to run the program through IDLE.
+To do this right click the *Bishop.py* file and under *open with* select *python*.
+If python does not show up right away select *choose another app* then search and select python.

-### Special Instructions for Opening the file with Mac Excel
-If you are running this program on a Mac it is recommended for you to use Pages because Mac excel does not support utf-8 encoding.
-If you choose to use excel, see these [instructions](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0).
+##### For Mac and Windows
+To run the program right click on the *Bishop.py* file and *under run with (In Windows it’s called "Edit With")* select *IDLE*.
+Then press fn + F5 to run the program (On Windows you just need to press f5).

+* Once the program has run it will create a csv file titled **BishopList.csv** that is saved to the same location as the program.
+* You are now free to open the program in Google Docs, Pages or any program that offers UTF-8 support.

+**If you plan to run this program in excel please do the following:**
+1. Open excel
+2. Select the "Data tab"
+3. Select "Get External Data"
+4. Select "From Text" and open BishopList.csv
+5. One the first Window that appears, under "File Origin" select "Unicode: (UTF-8)"
+   - Depending on your version of excel the file origin name might differ.
+Any option containing "UTF-8" should work.
+7. Under Original Data Type select "Delimited"
+8. Click "Next"
+9. Under Delimiters, deselect "Tab" and select "Comma"
+10. Click "Next"
+11. Under Column Data Format select "general"
+12. Then click "Finish"
+13. On the Last Window click "Finish"
+    - You can select on new sheet if you wish

+ **If the above was Confusing see these [instructions](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0).
+Note: These instructions will work for all versions of excel.**

 ### Author
 Joshua Schappel - *Creator* - [JSchappel](https://github.com/jschappel)